 Instead, write a hand-written card and include a “gift certificate” for a personal shopping trip with you.
 The kids will love being spoiled on a shopping trip, and the best part is you get to choose the date!
 Plan it on a sale day, and you’ll end up saving money on an experience they won’t forget.

-Shop After Christmas
+Shop After the Holidays

 Make a Donation Instead

 This one’s for that one person on your list that’s impossible to shop for.
 There’s always someone that has pretty much everything, and you can’t even begin to think about creating them something.
-So you’ve run out of gift ideas.
+So, you’ve run out of gift ideas.